codists/English-In-CS-Books/p.md

 也写作pre-empt。vt. to prevent sth from happening by taking action first, to take action before others（抢占，先占）。

 示例：The interrupt mechanism also implements a system of interrupt priority levels.
 These levels enable the CPU to defer the handling of low-priority interrupts without masking all interrupts and makes it possible for a high-priority interrupt to preempt the execution of a low-priority interrupt(《Operating System Concepts》第 11 页)。

+# prevalent

+1.prevalent: pre-("before, in front of") + valere("have power, be strong")

+adj. widespread, existing every commonly(普遍).

+示例：Embedded computers are the most prevalent form of computers in existence(《Operating System Concepts》第 45 页)。